-SOCI 271 Social Problems COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0
+SOCI 271 Social Problems

+COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0 PREREQUISITE: Prerequisites as stated on page 6 of catalog

 This course allows the student to examine and critically think about how it is that groups of people come to define elements of their social environment as negative enough to require a collective response.
 Emphasis is on causes, consequences, and possible solutions to current social problems associated with families, schools, workplaces, communities, and the environment.
 Upon completion, students should be able to recognize, define, analyze, and propose solutions to these problems.
 IAI Code: S7 901